joseeden/joeden/docs/005-Cybersecurity/005-Communications-and-Network/050-Ports-and-Protocols.md

 ### Implementing Port Security

+Port security works in two modes:

+- **Static Port Security**

-With port security, administrators can link MAC addresses of certain devices to specific network interfaces for enhanced security.
+  - Manually link MAC addresses of devices to specific network interfaces for enhanced security.
   - Any other unregistered device that tries to plug to the switchport will be rejected.
   - Can be a lengthy process because each MAC address needs to be determined.
   - To simplify the process, we can use "sticky MAC"

-**Sticky MAC**
+- **Dynamic Port Security**

-- Also known as **Persistent MAC Learning**
+  - Also known as **Persistent MAC Learning** and **Sticky Mode**
   - Dynamically associate the first MAC address connected to switchport as authorized.
+  - Switches memorize the first MAC address they see on each port and limit access to the port.
   - This prevents other MAC addresses from connecting to the specific switch port.
   - Can still be bypassed through MAC spoofing or resetting MAC Addresses.

 ### IEEE 802.1X Protocol